Search the collections

 - Examine what technologies were available in Australia at different periods and the process of technological transfer from overseas.

 - Provide information about the relative cost of technological products and how they were marketed.

 - Understand in more detail how particular technologies worked or were designed and manufactured.

 - Research the impact and distribution of different technologies in Australia in a historical context.

 - Provide information that can be used in the restoration, conservation and interpretation of technological artefacts.

-Illustrated catalogue listing the key features and specifications of BSA's post-Second World War motorcycle models produced for export markets such as Australia.
-Includes the popular 50 ...Images: 17
+Illustrated catalogue listing the key features and specifications of BSA's post-World War II motorcycle models produced for export markets such as Australia.
+Includes the popular 500 cc ...Images: 17

 Alternative Name(s): User Manual; Owner's Manual Driver's handbook providing driving instructions and guidance for the repair and maintenance of the B.S.A.
 Model M20 500 c.c. single-cyl ...Images: 1